Spencer-Sch/Calculator_2.0/README.md

 - Added tests for "CalculatorButtonArea" component.

 - Added "data-testid" attribute to "CalculatorButtonArea", "NumberButton", "OperatorButton", "MiscButton", and "DisabledButton" components in order to access them for tests.

+Update #2

+- Added tests for "EquationResultOutput" and "EquationOutput" components.